vSt11/SpotApp/README.md

 - The core of the app will be written in Kotlin, since it's increasingly used for android apps instead of Java
 - The backend will rely on the Spotify API : "The Spotify Web API is based on REST principles.
 Data resources are accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
 Where possible, Web API uses appropriate HTTP verbs for each action : GET, POST, DELETE, PUT.

+HELP US
+You can join our Discord in order to help us contribute this project : https://discord.gg/ktyxcCRa